bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 //                 {Yome.drawWalls(Yome.state)}</g>)
 {% endhighlight %}

-Now the big difference with the rest of the items is that they are drawn at the corner where as the window is drawn at a face.
+Now the big difference with the door and the rest of the items is that they are drawn at the corner, where as the window is drawn at a face.

 If you render a door and a window you will see this: